jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

+## Abstract

+**It should stand alone.** Give some context, state the objective, summarize the basic methods, relate the most important results, and draw conclusions.
+Don't speculate.
+Don't be vacuous and hint at what the article contains.
+This abstract should contain the most juicy pieces without requiring the casual reader to have to fetch the full document.

+**Interested?** The abstract can either solidify or dissolve the reviewer's interest.
+By the end, a reviewer might already lean toward rejecting or requesting re-submission with further details.

 {% comment %}

-## Abstract

-- should stand alone
-- will solidify or dissolve the reviewer's level of interest
-  - by the end, reviewers probably decide whether reject or resubmit

 ## Introduction